airbytehq/airbyte/airbyte-db/lib/README.md

 - Write a SQL script that initializes the database.
   - The default path for this file is `resource/<db-name>_database/schema.sql`.
 - Implement the `DatabaseInstance` interface that extends from `BaseDatabaseInstance`.
 This class initializes the database by executing the initialization script.
-- [Optional] For each table, create a constant class that defines the table and the columns in jooq.
-  - This is necessary only if you plan to use jooq to query the table.
-  - See `AirbyteConfigsTable` as an example.

 ## Database Migration
 - Implement the `DatabaseMigrator` interface that extends from `BaseDatabaseMigrator`.
 This class will handle the database migration.